What a Community Council is.

 Find out more about the Community Council in your area using in the drop-down on the Your Community page.
 Community Councils are always keen to hear from local people and want more people to get involved in their work and local projects that improve the area.

 Community Councils are independent voluntary organisations set up the Local Authority and governed by a Scheme of Establishment.
-The Scheme sets out guidance for the mutual exchange of information between the Council and each Community Council and provides guidance on other administrative matters.
+The Scheme sets out guidance for the mutual exchange of information between the Council and each Community Council and guides on other administrative matters.

 - Scheme of Establishment (incorporating Constitution, Code of Conduct and Standing Orders)